JackitK/GoldenSun-QOL/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

-Occasional visual effects when using Retreat in the overworld.
+Occasional visual effects when using Retreat in the over-world.
 I believe this is a carry-over from the Golden Sun Randomizer and if so, I'm not sure if I have the ability to fix it.

 I feel fairly certain that there are some visual bugs and occasional moments of lag caused the amount of extras I added into the game's "code".
 Though there is a chance that may just be caused by the software I use to run it and not the mod itself.
 I will attempt to fix it as I'm reworking "Take 2.0" as I'll be better able to optimize the space I already have.